ioulian/next-ui-ghent-app-starter/README.md

 ## Go live checklist

-There are some basic GO-live checks implemented when you run `yarn build`, but these files should be checked:
+There are some basic GO-live checks implemented when you run `npm run build`, but these files should be checked:

 - `.env`
 - Meta: `src/app/apple-icon.png`, `src/app/favicon.ico`, `src/app/icon.png`, `src/app/manifest.ts`